vesterheim/vesterheim.github.io/events/annual/barnelopet/index.md

   subtitle:      # Defaults to page subtitle
   teaser: Get outside and enjoy the winter at _Barneløpet_, a non-competitive ski or walk event for children ages 3-13.
 ---
 Get outside and enjoy the winter at _Barneløpet_, a non-competitive ski or walk event for children ages 3-13.
-The event is free and will be held on Saturday, February 7, 2015, at 10:00 a.m., with registration from 9:40 to 10:00 a.m. at the Decorah Community Prairie.
+The event is free and is held the first Saturday of February at 10:00 a.m., with registration from 9:40 to 10:00 a.m. at the Decorah Community Prairie.

 _Barneløpet_ is open to children of all skill levels and is a great event for the entire family.
 Everyone’s a winner!
 Each registered participant will receive a printed bib for the event and a medal.
 Sons of Norway lodges all over the country sponsor _Barneløpet_ events, modeled after the American _Birkebeiner_ cross-country ski race held in Hayward, Wisconsin.